-The “Files/Links” section contains all the assets and resources attached to the project.
-Accessing this section also give you the option to select a file or link for review.
+The “Uploads” section contains all the assets and resources attached to the project.
+Accessing this section also gives you the option to select a file or link for review.
 In this section, you can

 - Add a new file/link to the project.

 - Filter through files and links based on their type and phase.

 - Search for project resources across all files based on the file name.

 - Access file/link properties to open, delete or share a particular file or link.

 Opening any file takes you to the Review Panel; which shows the following information and options:

 - The file name/link is shown at the top of the Review panel (#1).

 - Edit, delete and download options are available at the top right corner of the review panel (#2).